-11.29 Non-designated heritage assets can vary in type and form, and should possess a degree of heritage significance that merits consideration in planning decisions.
-The Council encourages Neighbourhood Plans to identify non-designated heritage assets, examples of such can be seen in Great Bealings and Martlesham Neighbourhood Plans.
+11.34 Non-designated heritage assets can vary in type and form, and should possess a degree of heritage significance that merits consideration in planning decisions.
+Non-designated heritage assets can be either buildings or structures, or non-built assets such as archaeological assets and parks and gardens.
+The Council encourages Neighbourhood Plans to identify non-designated heritage assets, examples of such can be seen in the Great Bealings and Martlesham Neighbourhood Plans.
 Non-designated heritage assets are not protected in the same way as Designated Heritage Assets but the identification of them as a non-designated heritage asset is a planning consideration when determining applications.
-The National Planning Practice Guidance states that Local Planning Authorities may identify non-designated heritage assets and that it is helpful to have criteria in place to allow the identification of such assets.
+The National Planning Practice Guidance states that Local Planning Authorities may identify non-designated heritage assets that are buildings and that it is helpful to have criteria in place to allow the identification of such assets.

-- 11.30 In relation to archaeological assets, any non-designated heritage assets that are deemed to be of equal importance to a Scheduled Monument by way of a heritage assessment and/or government guidance should be considered under the same policy as a Scheduled Monument, in accordance with the national Planning Practice Guidance.
-In this case, Policy SCLP11.3 along with the National Planning Policy Framework will apply. - 11.31 The following criteria will be used to establish if any potential non-designated heritage asset that is a building or structure meets the definition in the National Planning Policy Framework at an early stage in the process, as advised by the national Planning Practice Guidance.
+- 11.35 In relation to archaeological assets, any non-designated heritage assets that are deemed to be of equal importance to a Scheduled Monument by way of a heritage assessment and/or government guidance should be considered under the same policy as a Scheduled Monument, in accordance with paragraph 194 and footnote 63 of the NPPF.
+In this case, Policy SCLP11.3 along with the National Planning Policy Framework will apply. - 11.36 The following criteria will be used to establish if any potential non-designated heritage asset that is a building or structure meets the definition in the National Planning Policy Framework at an early stage in the process, as advised by the national Planning Practice Guidance.
 A building or structure must meet two or more of these significance-measuring criteria to be identified by the Council as a non-designated heritage asset.
 Greater weight should be attributed to the conservation of any building or structure that meets more than two of the significance-measuring criteria.
 The weight attributed should be reflective of the number of criteria met.